gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 That is, the group is rekeyed when a node joins the group as a new member, or after a current member leaves the group.
 By doing so, a joining node cannot access communications in the group prior its joining, while a leaving node cannot access communications in the group after its leaving.

-Parameters and keying material include a new Group Identifier (Gid) for the group and a new Master Secret for the OSCORE Common Security Context of that group (see Section 2 of {{I-D.ietf-core-oscore-groupcomm}}).
+Parameters and group keying material include a new Group Identifier (Gid) for the group and a new Master Secret for the OSCORE Common Security Context of that group (see Section 2 of {{I-D.ietf-core-oscore-groupcomm}}).
+Once completed a group rekeying, the GM MUST increment the version number of the group keying material.

 The Group Manager MUST support the Group Rekeying Process described in {{sec-group-rekeying-process}}.
 Future application profiles may define alternative message formats and distribution schemes to perform group rekeying.